Posts

 Monitoring utilisation rates involves measuring the available time used for billable work.
 In amongst all the metrics project managers track, if you work in a project consultancy (think Worley Parsons, Wood, Genesis, etc.,) this one is the king.
 However, monitoring and optimising a team’s utilisation rate is the one critical aspect of resource management that often goes unnoticed.

 Managing resources efficiently is the key to ensuring profitability and success.
-In this blog, we will delve into the importance of utilisation rates, their calculation, the ideal rate for complex projects, and how cutting-edge project management software like Proteus by Xergy can aid in tracking and managing this crucial metric.
+In this blog, we will delve into the importance of utilisation rates, their calculation, the ideal rate for complex projects, and how cutting-edge project management software like Proteus can aid in tracking and managing this crucial metric.

 Understanding Utilisation Rates: